Chapter 12: Unimodal Deities

 Our connective deities could also not interact with us, but neither could they control or organize our activities.
 As holisms, they would act on us by apprehending our connective activity and that in our environment, influencing only nuances of our and our environment's connective behaviour.

-The apprehensive influences of our connective deities would be extremely weak in comparison to the controls and organizations of our hierarchical and processional deities.
+The apprehensive effects of our connective deities would be extremely weak in comparison to the controls and organizations of our hierarchical and processional deities.
 Our awareness and appreciation of connective influences would also be handicapped by our predisposition to an architective mode of consciousness.

 A connective deity could not talk to us directly using a language such as English (or any other human language) for it has no speech or writing organs (since these employ architective devices).
 As well, a connective deity would have difficulty constructing meaning by architectively composing words into a sentence, and its communications could have no architective serial meaning.
 Architective deities could conceivably be embodied as super-human organisms having speech organs of their own but they would more likely be hierarchical or processional deities communicating with us through the speech organs and pens of their office bearers or of the humans they have organized to do so.